Fergarram/research-vault/🗂 Cognitive Research/📝 Cognitive Research.md

 Being a software developer and designer, thinking in terms of architecture is second nature to me.
 Thus, it became obvious that this would be a crucial model to think about this question: What [[📝 Cognitive Architecture]] is needed in order for a system to produce an experience of a world that overlaps with ours and is capable of being manually taught by us?

-I try to answer that question by all means available to me — introspection, drugs, meditation, trauma — and by looking at the work of others such as [Joscha Bach](https://bach.ai/), [Numenta](https://numenta.com/), [Peter A. Levine](https://www.amazon.com.mx/Waking-Tiger-Healing-Trauma-Levine/dp/155643233X/ref=asc_df_155643233X/?tag=gledskshopmx-20&linkCode=df0&hvadid=316063958581&hvpos=&hvnetw=g&hvrand=1899490032187024382&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1010079&hvtargid=pla-436402731263&psc=1), [Eckhart Tolle](https://en.wikipedia.org/wiki/Eckhart_Tolle), and more.
+I try to answer that question by all means available to me — introspection, drugs, meditation, trauma — and by looking at the work of others such as [Joscha Bach](https://bach.ai/), [Numenta](https://numenta.com/), [Daniel Everett](https://en.wikipedia.org/wiki/Daniel_Everett), [Eckhart Tolle](https://en.wikipedia.org/wiki/Eckhart_Tolle), and more.

 There have been more resources that I've studied but since this research vault is relatively recent, I don't have references to all those sources.